vippsas/vipps-solutions/invoice-through-epayments/README.md

 END_METADATA -->

 # Payment Requests

-There are some cases where customers need more time to complete a payment, such as:

-* Paying at a doctor's office, where the payment request may arrive as the patient is leaving the office and doesn't notice it.
-* Paying at a toll road where the driver cannot stop to complete the payment.

 Use Vipps MobilePay to make *long-living payment requests* for your customers by using the `"expiresAt"` feature in [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api)